Gransformer: Transformer-based Graph Generation: Experimental results

 \subsection{Datasets}

-We run our experiments on the following two real-world datasets used in \cite{graphRNN}.
-We used 20\% of each dataset as test data and the other 80\% as the training set. \begin{description} \item [Ego ] A dataset containing 757 graphs representing documents (as nodes) and their citations (as edges) extracted from the Citeseer network \cite{sen2008collective}.
-Graphs have from 50 up to 399 nodes. \item [Protein ] A dataset of 918 protein graphs \cite{dobson2003distinguishing}.
+We run the experiments on the following datasets: a synthetic and two real-world.
+We used 20\% of each dataset as test data and the other 80\% as the training set.
+For these datasets, we used models with six attention layers ($T=6$) with a hidden size of $400$.\\ {\bf Ego:} A real-world dataset, containing 757 graphs representing documents (as nodes) and their citations (as edges) extracted from the Citeseer network \cite{sen2008collective}.
+Graphs have from 50 up to 399 nodes.\\ {\bf Protein:} A real-world dataset of 918 protein graphs \cite{dobson2003distinguishing}.
 Nodes are amino acids and geometrically close nodes are connected in the graph.
-Graph sizes vary from 100 to 500. \end{description}
+Graph sizes vary from 100 to 500.\\ {\bf Lobster:} A synthetic dataset of 100 lobsters of at most 100 nodes (average number of nodes equals 80).
+A lobster is a tree graph that reduces to a caterpillar if we eliminate all its leaf nodes.
+A caterpillar is a tree that reduces to a path if we eliminate all its leaf nodes.
+We used parameters $p_1=0.7$ and $p_2=0.7$ for adding nodes of level $1$ and $2$ to a path to generate a lobster.